 Attaching to One Person Can be Problematic

-If you are planning on having an Australian shepherd as a pet and then possibly training it to be a service dog, it is important that he does not get attached to only one person.
-What could start off as a close and healthy bond between dog and human could end up turning into problematic separation anxiety and aggression towards others.
+If you are planning on having an Australian shepherd as a service dog, it is important that he does not get attached to only one person.
+What could start off as a close and healthy bond between Aussie and human could end up turning into problematic separation anxiety and aggression towards others.

 Both the separation anxiety and aggression towards others will hurt any chances of your Australian shepherd becoming a service dog.
 Both of these issues could put other people in harm’s way when your dog is out with his handler.
 It could also put you in a dangerous, and costly, position if your dog becomes aggressive while working outdoors.